steemit/steem-python/README.md

 Documentation is available at **http://steem.readthedocs.io**

+# Tests

+Some tests are included.
+They can be run via either docker or vagrant, for reproducibility, e.g.:

+* `docker build .`

+or

+* `vagrant up`

 # TODO

 * fix parts that were copied from python-graphenelib that only support python3 to support python2 as well
-* more unit-tests
+* more unit tests
-* 100% documentation coverage
+* 100% documentation coverage, consistent documentation
 * migrate to click CLI library

 # Notice